Skip to main content

 Information Panels

-• Agent Profile: Selected agent's stats, inventory, and recent actions
+• Agent Profile: Current vitals, inventory, memory, and local context

 Running Modes